 In an unlikely event, the course instructor may modify the above training methodology before or during the course for technical reasons.

 Course Certificate(s)

-(1) Internationally recognized Competency Certificates and Plastic Wallet Cards will be issued to participants who completed a minimum of 80% of the total tuition hours and successfully passed the exam at the end of the course.
-Certificates are valid for 5 years.
+Internationally recognized certificates will be issued to all participants of the course who completed a minimum of 80% of the total tuition hours.